-1. Forgive.
+1. Declare forgiveness.

 Look them in the eye and tell them they're forgiven.
 Specifically refer to the sins just listed.
-Remind them of their identity by forgiving them as a person who is not de ned by the behaviors they want to leave behind, but by the approval of a Father who loves them.
+Remind them of their identity as a person who is not defined by the behaviors they want to leave behind, but by the approval of a Father who loves them.